We welcome your corrections and questions. Please post both to the comments at the Climate Analysis blog site.

 One way of looking at the carbon dioxide in the atmosphere is to think of it as one place where the element carbon exists in and around the Earth.
 The atmosphere is a carbon reservoir.
 So are the reserves of coal, oil and gas in the ground, which we can group together as fossil fuels.
 The bodies of all animals and plants, as well as rotting vegetation in soil, is another reservoir, which we can group together as the world's biomass.
 The oceans are a carbon reservoir, by virtue of the carbon dioxide dissolved in them.
 We downloaded the following figure here, from the Woods Hole Research Center.
 It shows the Earth's carbon reservoirs, and gives their estimates of the rate at which carbon is moving from one to another every year.
 The ocean is divided into two parts, which we believe are the surface layer of the ocean and the deep layer.

 You will find another graphic, with similar numbers, here, at the IPCC site.
+There are roughly 750 Pg of carbon in the atmosphere.
 The human contributions to the carbon cycle are the burning of fossil fuels and deforestation.
-Together these represent, according to the Wood's Hole estimates, around 8 Pg (eight petagrams, or 8×1015g or 8×1012kg).
+Together these represent around 8 Pg (eight petagrams, or 8×1015g or 8×1012kg).
 Meanwhile we have roughly 100 Pg entering the world's biomass every year as new plants and animals grow, and another 100 Pg leaving as old plants and animals decompose.
 Another 100 Pg is dissolved in the ocean in some places, while 100 Pg comes out of solution in other places.

 Let's try to put an upper limit on how strongly carbon dioxide contributes to the warmth of the world.
 The carbon dioxide concentration a billion years might have been as high as 8%, or as low as 0.4%, but still much higher than today's 0.04%.
 The temperature of the Earth was roughly the same.
 But the sun was weaker.
 We're not sure by how much, but more than 10% less bright than today, and perhaps as much as 50% less bright.
 The sun on its own warms planets.
 It warms the moon.
 The moon gets very cold at night, and warm during the day.
 The earth itself is a ball of molten rock, and heat emerges from it through the crust.
 The Earth was itself hotter a billion years ago.
 All these factors make it difficult for us to put an upper limit on how strongly carbon dioxide contributes to the warmth of the world.
 All we can say is: there used to be a at least ten times more of it in the atmosphere, and the world was not much warmer.